watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-whenc converting from collections, such as strings or lists, only empty values are considered `falsy`
+when converting from collections, such as strings or lists, only empty values are considered `falsy`

 for lists, the empty list is falsy